In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is emotion.

-Psychologist Paul Ekman six universal emotional states that were associated with facial recognition across multiple cultures.
+Psychologist Paul Ekman identified six universal emotional states that were associated with facial recognition across multiple cultures.
 The original six were anger, disgust, fear, happiness, sadness, and surprise.
 Over time, more have been identified, including awe, amusement, embarrassment, and relief.

 These universal emotions served an evolutionary purpose, and they’re generated by the more primitive parts of the brain, including the amygdala.
 They helped our caveman ancestors to stay alive and procreate.

-Robert Plutchik proposed eight primary emotions that could be combined or modified to form others He came up with the colour wheel shown below.
+Robert Plutchik proposed eight primary emotions that could be combined or modified to form others.
+He came up with the colour wheel shown below.

 Secondary emotions arise from cognitive appraisals of primary emotions, based on things like whether they’re pleasant or unpleasant and mild or intense.
 These don’t occur as quickly and automatically as primary responses.
 Different cognitive appraisals can lead to the same sensations being interpreted in very different ways.
 While it’s pretty hard to rein in primary emotions, cognitive appraisals offer a lot more wiggle room for change.

-While facial expressions is a way to communicate an emotion, they also influence emotional states.
+While facial expressions are a way to communicate an emotion, they also influence emotional states.
 This is the idea behind the half-smile skill in DBT and the suggested reason why Botox in the frown lines has shown some benefit in depression.